Skip to main content

 We'll need to create a Mint Program Derived Address for our token.
 Learn about what are PDAs in Solana and what is Mint PDA for Tokens on Solana.

-Below, we are creating a new Mint PDA and asking the umi client to use our wallet initialized earlier from secret as a signer and use Candy Machine to mint tokens.
+Below, we are creating a new Mint PDA and asking the umi client to use our wallet initialized earlier from secret as a signer and use the MPL Token Metadata to mint token metadata.

 const mint = generateSigner(umi);